William Campbell Preston Breckinridge: Family and death

 In 1859, Breckinridge married Lucia Clay.
 In 1861, he married Issa Desha; they were the parents of Sophonisba Breckinridge, Desha Breckinridge, and Robert Jefferson Breckinridge.
 In 1893, he married Louise Scott Wing.
-In 1893, Madeleine Pollard brought suit for breach of promise for his failure to make good on a promise of marriage.
+In 1893, Madeline Pollard brought suit for breach of promise for his failure to make good on a promise of marriage.
 Breckinridge lost the ensuing court battle and shortly thereafter, failed to win reelection to Congress.
+Kentucky women, including members of the Kentucky Equal Rights Association (KERA), organized a successful campaign against his reelection.

 Breckinridge died November 18, 1904, and is interred in Lexington Cemetery.